7 Steps to Success With Independent Sales Reps—Being Rep-Ready™

 - Understand that the rep cannot guarantee sales; rather the rep should guarantee access to buyers.

-- Understand time to place order
+- Understand the time to order placement:

 - Even if they like you, it could take six to nine months before order is in hand.